 The archival collection includes an estimated 30,000 plus individual items, sometimes catalogued at the group level and resulting in 1500 database records.
 The material arrived at the National Museum in 2010, and has been receipted and catalogued over a three-year period by the registration and curatorial teams.
 Most of the work, apart from the copying of some audiovisual material, was finished in 2013.

 The Balarinji Business and Design Archive collection was gifted to the National Museum of Australia through the Federal Government’s Cultural Gift Program, and was approved for donation in 2009.

 Balarinji in other collections

 The National Museum holds the largest collections of Balarinji art and archival material.
 Balarinji works are also held in the collections of the National Gallery of Australia, the Art Gallery of South Australia, Flinders University Art Museum, the Powerhouse Museum of Design, and the Centre of Contemporary Graphic Art in Fukuoka, Japan.

-Kleinert, Sylvia and Neale, Margo, eds, The Oxford Companion to Aboriginal Art and Culture, Oxford University Press, 2000
+Sylvia Kleinert and Margo Neale (eds), The Oxford Companion to Aboriginal Art and Culture, Oxford University Press, 2000.

 Ros Moriarty, Listening to Country, Allen & Unwin, New South Wales, 2010.